nickgaya/librarything-json-importer/README.md

 prompted to log in manually, after which the script will begin adding books to your library.

-Subsequent executions of the script will use saved cookies to bypass the manual login step.
+If you set the `-c`/`--cookies` flag, the script will save cookies to file and use them to bypass the login step on subsequent runs.